csdias/kronos-app/README.md

 # zion-app
-Educational project using Quartz Framework with Simple Injector
+Template DDD project using Quartz Framework and Simple Injector